mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg right 80%](./media/hardware/20220812_094917.jpg)

 <!--
-On the top half you can see a Corona Model 4 that was introduced around 1920 On the bottom half a 2020 MacBook Air
+On the top half you can see a Corona Model 4 that was introduced around 1920 (I heard Corona stuff is pretty popular right now so I tried to keep up with the times)
+On the bottom half a 2020 MacBook Air

-There's a century between these two and they use the same keyboard...
+There's a century between these two and they have a lot in common from the keyboard design perspective...

 Keyboard design essentially didn't change since 1880 when typewrites appeared.
 We're burdened by design choices due to mechanical/physical constraints that no longer exist.
 Nobody even question it...